 Last updated on by

-In our online tai chi mini-course, in the first lesson, we teach an exercise to give you the "correct" feeling that Tai Chi is supposed to produce.
+In our free, online tai chi lessons, right in the first lesson, we teach an exercise to give you the "correct" feeling that Tai Chi is supposed to produce.

 It's a simple exercise, something you might even have done as a child.